marinaMiller39636/notes/README.md

 Second, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to tackle them.
 It will also help to keep you organized and on track with your goals.
  - 来自帮助助手

+# 2024-01-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that code readability and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that over-concentrating on optimizing code before it's needed can introduce unnecessary complexity and bugs.
+It's more efficient to write clean, understandable code initially and optimize selectively, based on data from performance measurements.
+This principle reminds us that good design and clarity are key for sustainable software development and can ultimately contribute to better overall performance.